Pragmatists/tdd-angular-workshop/README.md

 # tdd-angular-workshop
 Entry point for "TDD in AngularJS" workshop

-## working with submodules
+## Working with Git submodules

-* To clone this repo with submodules use commands described on [http://stackoverflow.com/a/4438292/1036577]( http://stackoverflow.com/a/4438292/1036577 )
+* To update submosules in your working copy run `git submodule update --init` inside your main repo directory.

-* To add new sumbodule from remote repo run `git sumbodule add <repoUrl>` then commit & push
+* To add new sumbodule from remote repo run `git sumbodule add <repoUrl>` inside your main repo directory.
+Then commit and push.